Marthe Gold, MD, MPH

 Senior Scholar | New York Academy of Medicine

-Marthe Gold MD, MPH joined the New York Academy of Medicine in 2015 as a Senior Scholar, where her primary focus is on implementing methods to gain informed public participation in decisions that affect them.
-A graduate of the Tufts School of Medicine and the Columbia School of Public Health, Marthe trained in family medicine and in her clinical work was in rural and urban under-served communities.
-From 1990-1996 she served as Senior Policy Advisor in the Office of the Assistant Secretary for Health in the Department of Health and Human Services where she convened and directed the work of the first Panel on Cost-effectiveness in Health and Medicine.
+Marthe Gold MD, MPH is a Senior Scholar at the New York Academy of Medicine in 2015 where her primary focus is on implementing methods to gain informed public participation in decisions that affect them.
+Nationally, she has worked in different communities to capture resident guidance for decision makers interested in implementing health-related policy changes to advance the health of the populations they serve.
+A graduate of the Tufts School of Medicine and the Columbia School of Public Health, Marthe’s clinical training is in family medicine.
+She has practiced both in rural and urban underserved communities.
+From 1990-’96 she served as Senior Policy Advisor in the Office of the Assistant Secretary for Health in the Department of Health and Human Services where she directed the work of the Panel on Cost-Effectiveness in Health and Medicine, an influential volume in developing standards for the conduct of cost-effectiveness analyses.

-She returned to New York in 2007 to chair the Department of Community Health and Social Medicine at the CUNY Medical School.
-A member of the National Academy of Medicine (NAM), she currently serves on its Roundtable on Population Health.
-She is immediate Past President of the International Society for Priorities in Health.
+She returned to her native New York in 1997 to chair the Department of Community Health and Social Medicine at the CUNY Medical School whose mission is to train a diverse student body for primary care practice in underserved New York communities.
+A member of the National Academy of Medicine (NAM), Marthe currently serves on its Roundtable on Population Health.
+She is Past President of the International Society for Priorities in Health.